 It is important to note that this change will not result in extra Pell Grant being awarded to a student.
 The maximum time frame that eligible students may receive Pell Grant is for the equivalent of 12 full-time semesters.
 In the past, a full-time student could receive only two disbursements per year.
 Now students will be able to receive up to three Pell disbursements in one academic year.

-Continuing undergraduate students who currently receive Cal Grant funds may request to receive a portion of their funds to be applied to tuition expenses during the summer semester.
+Continuing undergraduate students who currently receive Cal Grant funds may request to have a portion of their funds applied to tuition expenses during the summer semester.
 In order to receive the full semester amount of your Cal Grant, you must be enrolled in a total of 12 units.

 If you are enrolled in fewer than 12 units, your Cal Grant will be prorated as follows: